 In the 20th century, East Carroll Parish faced numerous challenges, including the Great Depression and declining agricultural prices.
 Over time, there was a shift towards mechanization and technology in farming practices, leading to a decrease in the number of agricultural workers.
 Despite these challenges, the community has persevered and continued to adapt to changing times, promoting economic diversification and focusing on other industries such as timber and recreational tourism.
 Today, East Carroll Parish is characterized by its rich history, natural beauty, and a strong sense of community.

-This timeline provides a condensed summary of the historical journey of East Carroll Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of East Carroll Parish, Louisiana.

 • 1814 - The area that is now East Carroll Parish is transferred from the Territory of Orleans to the Territory of Mississippi.